Looking for all the carry-on essentials you will need on your next long flight? You’ve come to the right place!

 Number one long flight essential is a good hand sanitiser.
 With so many people coughing, sneezing, and even just breathing in a contained space for an extended period of time, planes are the perfect gathering location for germs.

 Especially if you’re flying with children, you will want to add this to your family flying essentials.
+If you’re flying with a baby, you will also need an airplane bassinet, but don’t worry, as airlines will usually provide this (just remember to request it beforehand!)

 Planes are not only packed with germs, they’re also incredibly dry.
 All that aircon might feel nice when you board in a hot country but it will dehydrate you really quickly.